blink1073/oct2py/README.rst

 .. image:: https://codecov.io/github/blink1073/oct2py/coverage.svg?branch=master
   :target: https://codecov.io/github/blink1073/oct2py?branch=master

-Oct2Py is a means to seamlessly call M-files and Octave functions from Python.
+Oct2Py allows you to seamlessly call M-files and Octave functions from Python.
 It manages the Octave session for you, sharing data behind the scenes using MAT files.
 Usage is as simple as: